Oksana Lytvyn

-Oksana Lytvyn (Оксана Литвин; born June 15, 1961 in Rivne Oblast) is a Ukrainian couturier and designer of handwoven one-of-a-kind garments.
+Oksana Lytvyn (Оксана Литвин; born June 15, 1961, in Rivne Oblast) is a Ukrainian couturier and designer of handwoven one-of-a-kind garments.
 She also produces gobelins.

 Biography

 Lytvyn was born in 1961 in the village of Horynhrad near Rivne in Ukraine.

 She and her designer husband Yaroslav Sakhro live and work in the city of Kolomyya in the Carpathian mountains.

-Education

 She was educated first at the Shevchenko State Art School where her classmates included Kost Lavro, Alina Panova, Yuri Makoveychuk and Roman Turovsky.
 She finished her education at the Lviv Institute of Decorative and Applied Arts.